BenchLabs/bench-technology-handbook/inspiring-action.md

 ### Grounded and Ungrounded Assessments

-The vast majority of the time, when describe the world around us, we are making assessments, not assertions.
+The vast majority of the time, when we describe the world around us, we are making assessments, not assertions.
 This is entirely natural—we perceive reality via our uniquely configured senses, and understand it relative to our lived experiences.
 We therefore tend to describe the world as it relates to us, not as a set of statements about things that can be witnessed.

 Take a moment to reflect on some of the assessments you've made or heard recently with your teams (if it helps, we can use other descriptors here, like "opinions" and "arguments").
 Were some of these assessments strong and inspiring?
 Were others weak and unconvincing?
 What is the cause of this difference?